 Generally, CE# remains low for 8-bit transfer multiples to transfer byte granularity information.
 All commands will not be accepted if CE# is returned high not at an 8-bit boundary.

 8.2 COMMAND SET SUMMARY

 Extended Addressing

-To accommodate addressing above 128Mb (24-bit), there are three options:
+To accommodate addressing above 128Mb (24-bit) for read, erase, write and program operations, there are three options: